Josh9182/Excel-Tips-and-Tricks/README.md

 -1 = Greater Than Exact

-In this case, the "match_type" for this problem is going to be 0 or "Exact Match" as to get exactly the result desired, we want the exact match.
+In this case, the "match_type" for this problem is going to be 0 or -1.
+Both options would be satisfactory.
+In general 0 is the primary choice as in most scenarios in order to find exactly what you want, you will pick the "exact match" button.

 ## Text Manipulation Functions